jessecambon/jessecambon.github.io/_posts/2021-04-19-tidygeocoder-1-0-3.md

 You can see NA results are returned and the `match_indicator` column indicates a “Tie”.
 This is what the US Census batch geocoder returns when multiple results are available for each input address (see [issue \#87](https://github.com/jessecambon/tidygeocoder/issues/87) for more details).

-Too see all available results for these addresses, you will need to use `mode` to force single address (not batch) geocoding and `limit > 1`.
+To see all available results for these addresses, you will need to use `mode` to force single address (not batch) geocoding and `limit > 1`.
 The `return_input` argument (new in this release) has to be set to `FALSE` to allow `limit` to be set to a value other than 1.
 See the [geocode() function documentation](https://jessecambon.github.io/tidygeocoder/reference/geocode.html) for details.

 ``` r
 tg_single <- tie_addresses %>%